FalloutStudios/HiddenPlayer/README.md

 # HiddenPlayer Bot
 Simple Minecraft player bot and and Discord bot.

+Pre-requirement:
+- [x] Node.js
+If you haven't `node.js` installed yet you can download it here: https://nodejs.org/

 This is my practice project sorry for low quality code lol.

 ## config/config.yml